Toxin detection

 - Cholera

-Isolate from urine, stool, blood, environmental, food, other.
+Isolate (pure culture) from urine, stool, blood, environmental, food, other.

-Isolate provided on appropriate culture medium for Vibrio species.
+Isolate provided on solid culture medium for Vibrio cholerae (slant/stab).

-Send as growth on appropriate culture medium or in appropriate transport medium.
+Send as growth on solid culture medium or in appropriate solid transport medium.
 Culture vessel should be leak-proof or sealed appropriately.

 Shipping of specimens shall be done by a TDG certified individual in accordance with TDG regulations.
 For additional information regarding classification of specimens for the purposes of shipping, consult either Part 2 Appendix 3 of the TDG Regulations or section 3.6.2 of the IATA Dangerous Goods Regulations as applicable.